Availity/availity-workflow/docs/source/index.md

 #### `development.hotLoader`

 Enable or disable react-hot-loader.
-Default is `true` for `@availity/workflow-plugin-react` plugin.
+Default is `true`.

 #### `development.hotLoaderEntry`

 Regular expression to configure which file is entry point for hot loading via react-hot-loader-loader.
-Default is `/\/App\.jsx?/` which will find `/App.js` or `/App.js` at the root of your app directory for `@availity/workflow-plugin-react` plugin.
+Default is `/\/App\.jsx?/` which will find `/App.js` or `/App.js` at the root of your app directory.
 <br /><small>Note: this should **not** be the application entry point (index.js), but the file which the component which is imported into index.js and rendered.</small>

 #### `development.webpackDevServer`